yegor256/requs/src/jekyll/_posts/2014/jun/2014-06-22-typical-mistakes.md

 {% highlight requs %}
 Employee contains:
-  name "first and last name or a nick name or maybe an empty field", email "an address (@todo check whether we should obey RFC 5322)".
+  name "first and last name or a nick name or maybe an empty field", email "an address (TODO check whether we should obey RFC 5322)".
 {% endhighlight %}

 It is totally correct to give unclear and ambiguous definitions